Anxiety and panic

 Healthcare in the NetherlandsSelf-learning module

 With your Fontys account, you can make free use of online self-help modules (e-health).
-Check out the modules related to panic and anxiety below.

 Anxiety

-Go to anxiety and panic module
+Go to the Anxiety and panic module

 Resilience

-Go to the self-learning module
+Go to the Resilience module

 Contact team Student Guidance